 One last point related to structures or methods that are often used in remote viewing: RV is not really a “psychic phenomenon” as such, but an imposed discipline or skill that helps the viewer to facilitate or “harness” his or her own innate, underlying psi abilities.
 Some RV theorists think that formal RV methods are really just strategies that help the viewer to access his or her subconscious more successfully and reliably.
 These theorists believe that the subconscious is where information perceived during remote viewing first emerges into human consciousness.

 Watch this video for an overview of remote viewing: Remote Viewing: Martial Art for the Mind.
+To see examples of real remote viewing results, see our example page here.

 Or find out how to learn remote viewing yourself.